-At Key Stage 2, the science curriculum includes teaching about changes to the human body as it grows from birth to old age, including puberty.
-This remains statutory.

-Religious education links to relationships education by looking at family, values and morals, and the celebration of marriage in different traditions.
+- At Key Stage 2, the science curriculum includes teaching about changes to the human body as it grows from birth to old age, including puberty.
+This remains statutory. - Religious education links to relationships education by looking at family, values and morals, and the celebration of marriage in different traditions.

-Health education, which is statutory in state funded schools from September 2020, includes teaching on feelings as they relate to mental wellbeing, the importance of friends and family, the impact of bullying, and how children can seek help if they have worries.
+• Health education, which includes teaching on feelings as they relate to mental wellbeing, the importance of friends and family, the impact of bullying, and how children can seek help if they have worries.
 It also requires schools to teach about the emotional and physical changes that take place during puberty.